RyanJeavo/CognexoTesting/README.md

 By covering these 3 basic scenarios, we can confirm that valid requests behave correctly and invalid ones fail in a predictable and controlled manner.

-As per my understanding, it's very difficult to receive anything but a 200 success status without switching off services or authentication integrated into the API.
+As per my understanding, its very difficult to receive anything but a 200 success status without switching off services or authentication integrated into the API.

 With more time I would have liked to have included the following:
 - With more time I'd have liked to have abstracted all of the request and test functionality